Abstract Submission Instructions and Quality Standards

 Invited Presentations Each session room will be equipped with a computer and an LCD projector.
 Presentation files must be compatible with Microsoft PowerPoint 2007 or later.
 Files can be uploaded through the abstract system in advance of the meeting or accepted on site by 5 p.m. on the day before your presentation.
 No files will be accepted in the session room, and the use of a personal laptop for presentation will not be permitted.
 The time scheduled for invited presentations is 35 minutes, with an additional 10 minutes for questions, discussion, and speaker transition.

 Poster Presentations Presenters must be present at their poster during their scheduled session on each day.
 The boards will be 48 in (121.9 cm) high and 96 in (243.8 cm) wide.
 Presenters must furnish their own tacks or stick pins (no Velcro).
-All posters must be up by 9:30 on Monday and 7:30 a.m. on Tuesday, Wednesday and Thursday on the day of presentation and should remain up until 5:30 p.m.
-Posters must be removed by 6:30 p.m.
+All posters must be mounted on the board on Monday between 11:55 AM and 3:00 PM and remain in place throughout the week.
+Posters must be removed on Thursday between 12:15 PM and 12:45 PM.
+Any posters remaining after this time will be removed by the symposium staff and discarded.

 Abstract Categories